vitessio/website/content/en/docs/reference/row-based-replication.md

 weight: 7
 ---

-Since Vitess 2.2, Vitess has supported Row Based Replication.
+Vitess recommends using Row-Based Replication.
 This document explains how it affects various Vitess features.

 See the [Vitess and Replication document](../vitess-replication) for an introduction on various types of replication and how it affects Vitess.